COVID-19 Safety Information

 On Sunday, April 23, a small army of SUNY Cortland students will once again spread out into the Cortland community, cleaning, painting and otherwise sprucing up their town, as The Big Event returns after a three-year COVID-19 interruption.

-The volunteer event, five hours of spirited student-led community service, became a Cortland tradition in 2015.
+"We are feeling so optimistic about this event," Bowler said of the five hours of spirited student-led community service, which became a Cortland tradition in 2015.

 On April 23, registered volunteers should check in at 9 a.m.in the Corey Union Function Room.
-The event kickoff will feature remarks by SUNY Cortland President Erik J. Bitterbaum and others.
+The event kickoff will feature remarks by SUNY Cortland President Erik J. Bitterbaum, Bowler and potentially others.
 The Big Event lasts until 2 p.m.

 The_Big_Event_garden_group_2016_WEB.gif